Frequently Asked Questions

 How long has solitaire been around?

-Solitaire dates back to the late 1700s in Northern Europe.
-It became widely popular in the Victorian era and achieved global fame when Microsoft included it with Windows 3.0 in 1990.
+Solitaire dates back to the late 1700s in Northern Europe, where it may have evolved from fortune-telling card layouts.
+It became widely popular in the Victorian era through published rule books, and many famous variants — Klondike, Spider, Canfield — were documented in the nineteenth century.
+The game achieved global fame when Microsoft bundled it with Windows 3.0 in 1990, and it remains one of the most-played games in the world today.

 What does it mean when solitaire is called patience?

-Pure Solitaire currently offers 38 solitaire games across 8 game families: Klondike (8), Spider (5), FreeCell (6), Yukon (4), Forty Thieves (5), Canfield (3), Pairing (4), and Special (3).
-Each game provides a unique challenge and play experience.
+We currently offer 38 solitaire games across eight families: Klondike (8 variants), Spider (5), FreeCell (6), Yukon (4), Forty Thieves (5), Canfield (3), Pairing games like Pyramid and TriPeaks (4), and Special games like Clock and Calculation (3).
+Each provides a distinct challenge, from gentle beginner-friendly games to expert-level tests, so there is always something to match your mood and skill.